thedigitalkern/jamdocs/docs/theme-configuration.md

 * [Pitney Bowes Shipping APIs](https://www.pitneybowes.com/us/developer/shipping-apis.html "Pitney Bowes Shipping APIs") (USPS).
 * Provide an invoice to the logistics provider at the time of pickup of goods from the registered place of business.
 * For UAE or United Arab Emirates GCC - [PayFort.com](https://docs.payfort.com/ "PayFort.com - Documentation for UAE - GCC") can act as an Internet Payment Gateway or [Emirates NBD via noqodi](https://www.noqodi.com/emarapayGateway/jsf/enquiry/merchantRegistration.do "Emirates NBD via noqodi").
 You will also need to have registered for Value Added Tax implemented by [Ministry of Finance UAE GCC](https://www.mof.gov.ae/en/resourcesAndBudget/Pages/vatquestions.aspx "Ministry of Finance UAE GCC").
+* It is important to note that you must not display your Merchant Bank Account Information Publicy on an eCommerce site or any online portal.
+*

 ## Chargeback Claims